Skip to content

 Is University of the Cumberlands Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of the Cumberlands earn a median of $45,036, roughly in line with national averages for graduates.
+Ten years out, alumni of University of the Cumberlands earn a median of $45,036, roughly in line with the national average for college graduates.

 $39,046